Falloffs and Turndowns

 Eliminate uncertainty by attaining a verbal agreement from a candidate about their commitment to a career move.
-Get confirmation that once you’ve found the right position, one that fills the void that their current position does not, and one that is a desirable next step to their career path, more often than not, they will act.
+Get a confirmation that once you’ve found the right position, one that fills the void that their current position does not, and one that is a desirable next step to their career path, more often than not, they will act.

 By verbalizing this commitment to change, it becomes a reality.
 Avoid working with candidates who are too unrealistic.
 If they say, “If you find me the perfect job that fits every criterion I am looking for, then I’ll make a job change” Perfection in the hiring process doesn’t exist.

-The key to getting a verbal commitment is to take a few of the major motivating points for making a change and fulfil them.
+The key to getting a verbal commitment is to take a few of the major motivating points for making a change and fulfill them.
 Once you have it, it’s time to discuss roles in the process and then set expectations.

 4. Establishing roles and setting expectations

 One of the most important steps in the recruiting process is to establish roles and set expectations.
 Like any relationship, the recruiter/candidate needs ground rules in order to thrive.
 Clearly define how your team will all work together.
 Many recruiters don’t, and then wonder why phone calls are never returned and feedback isn’t given.

 A great way to begin a relationship is to explain your role in the recruiting process; ideally, a professional job description.
 It is a powerful tool for a recruiter.
 You have a significant role in this process.